arunkapania/subset026reqif/README.md

 2. the output document (uncompressed reqif data)
 3. a text document containing the output of the tool during the conversion process (mostly warnings)
 4. a README with specific information about the chapter (if applicable)
+5. a `media` subdirectory with linked media artifacts (if the respective chapter contains media)
+ 1. within this folder is an automatically generated file `conversion.bat` which was used to convert the original media files into a reqif-compatible format and remains there for reference only

 # Prerequisites to use the reqif files